 Our monthly meetings run from September through May on the 1st Thursday of each month and are open to members and non-members alike.
 An annual joint meeting is held each July with the Suncoast Native Plant Society and Tampa Sierra Club; the date and location will be announced in early summer.
+Scroll down to see speaker schedule below.

 The General Meeting schedule is as follows:

-7:30 pm - Educational presentation begins
+7:00 pm - Sightings/Announcements, Educational Presentation

 March 3 - Prescribed Fire: How and Why We Do It (Chris Kiddy, County Parks Dept)